SuperEvilMegacorp/vainglory-assets/docs/_webhooks.md

 --------- | ------- | -----------
 id        |         | The id of the webhook as provided with the POST request to create it.

+## Limits

+The number of webhooks that can be created is limited to 100 per app.
+All create requests after the limit has been exceeded will return a response code of 400.

 ## Webhook

 ```json